Master Plumbers, Gasfitters and Drainlayers Inc

 Website client: Master Plumbers, Gasfitters and Drainlayers Inc

-Dates: April - October 2009, with ongoing support after delivery
+Dates: April - October 2009, with regular ongoing support until March 2016

 Brief: Optimation was ceasing their support of the Rex system within which the old MPGD site was housed, and recommended us as a web design company that might be a more suitable partner for the MPGD.

 Our brief was to replicate the functionality of the old site within a completely new design, integrated into a more user-friendly CMS.
-We are also planning a phased approach towards introducing new functionality in the longer term.
+We also planned a phased approach towards introducing new functionality in the longer term.

 My responsibilities included:

-- Writing the pitch for the website fixed-price contract
+- Writing the proposal for the website fixed-price contract

 - Creation and refinement of the information architecture and site schematics, including template wireframes and sitemap